Robert Clements (Nebraska politician)

 Robert Clements (born December 11, 1950) is an American politician and businessman.

+Personal life

 Clements was born in Lincoln, Nebraska.
 He graduated from Elmwood High School in Elmwood, Nebraska in 1969.
 Clements received his bachelor's degree in 1973 from University of Nebraska–Lincoln.
 Clements is a banker at America Exchange Bank in Elmwood, Nebraska.

-On February 6, 2017, Clements was appointed to the Nebraska Legislature replacing Bill Kintner who resigned.
-He is involved with the Republican Party.
+Clements was married in 1972 to his wife, Peggy Sue.
+They have five children together.
+His aunt was a former WASP, Women Airforce Service Pilots, and former alumnus of the University of Nebraska-Lincoln.